Celestial Forms and Stories.

 weaves from the world’s beginning to our day.”

 Since my youth, I have been fascinated by Ovid’s tales of transformation.
-At first, they were akin to fairy tales, told to me by my father as he likened the stories to so many of the raw elements of our own landscapes of the Sonoran desert.
-Later, as I read Metamorphoses for myself, I learned of the humanity Ovid portrays in his characters search for love, fortune and revenge, all intertwined with the wills of the Gods and the ineluctable elements.
+At first, they were akin to fairy tales, told to me by my father as he likened the stories to the raw elements of our own landscape in the Sonoran desert.
+Later, as I read Ovid’s work for myself, I learned of the humanity Ovid portrays in his characters’ search for love, fortune and revenge, all intertwined with the wills of the Gods and the ineluctable elements.

 Brief Remarks on the pieces:

 Ephemera (2014) considers the smallest of creatures scattered throughout Metamorphoses but also the particularly earthy of Daphne’s transformation into a Laurel Tree. “… a heavy numbness seized her limbs, thin bark closed over her breast, her hair turned into leaves, her arms into branches, her feet so swift a moment ago stuck fast in slow-growing roots, her face was lost in the canopy.
 Only her shining beauty was left.”

 Mercury (2014) is modeled after the winged Greek God of travelers and tricksters.
 “Mercury ties wings on his feet, his strong hand grips that rod which brings on sleep, and he covers his head.
 The son of Jupiter leaps down from his father’s citadel to the earth.
 There he takes off his cap and wings.
 The rod is the only thing he keeps.
 And with it, looking like a shepherd, he walks along, through trackless countryside, playing a song on reeds he tied together.”